elifesciences/elife-crossref-xml-generation/README.rst

 Example usage
 =============

+In interactive Python, below is an example.

 .. code-block:: python

     >>> from elifecrossref import generate
     >>> articles = generate.build_articles_for_crossref(["tests/test_data/elife-00666.xml"])
     >>> articles[0].version = 1
     >>> print generate.crossref_xml(articles, "elife")

+There are other options in the `generate.py` file to return the CrossrefXML object created, or to write the output to disk using a single function call.

 Contributing to the project
 ======